pdjr-signalk/pdjr-skplugin-devantech/README.md

-Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on the associated relay switchbank channels.
+Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on associated switchbank relay channels.

 This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices.